 Any type of container can be used as a makeshift hanging basket – we’ve even seen old clothes used as planters!
-But the easiest way is to invest in an Easy Fill Hanging Basket.
-These are long-lasting and easy to plant up plus thanks to the little gates around the sides, the roots of your plants won’t be damaged when you tuck them in.
+But the quickest and easiest way is to invest in an Easy Fill Hanging Basket.
+These are long-lasting and easy to use.
+Thanks to the little gates around the sides, the roots of your plants won’t be damaged when you tuck them in.
 For more options, see our collection of hanging basket accessories and decide which style works best for you.

-When it comes to how many plants to plant in your hanging basket we always say the more the merrier – pack them in for a full display which will look beautiful cascading and tumbling from the baskets (one little plant won’t make much of a display!).
-But, as a general guide we’d say 5-8 plants in a 12″ basket but if they do not have too much of a bushy habit then 10-12 plants would create a lovely full display.
+When it comes to how many plants to plant in your hanging basket, the more the merrier – pack them in for a full display which will look beautiful cascading and tumbling from the baskets (one little plant won’t have much impact!)
+As a general guide 5-8 plants should fill a 12″ basket, but if they don’t have a bushy habit, up to 10-12 plants can be used to create a really show stopping display.

-The main thing to remember with hanging baskets is that the plant is completely dependant on you for it’s water and nutrition – a plant in the ground can send its roots out to forage through the earth for water or nutrients – a basket up in the air can’t send a long root down to the ground.
+The main thing to remember with hanging baskets is that the plant is completely dependent on you for water and nutrition.
+Plants in the ground can send their roots out to forage for water or nutrients.
+Those planted in pots and baskets, can’t.

-Before planting add some Incredibloom® into the compost.
+Before planting, add some Incredibloom® to your compost.
 This will give your plants all the nutrients they need to put on a great display all season long.
-Tests have shown this plant food to help your plants produce up to 4 times as many flowers!
+Tests have shown that this can help your plants produce up to four times as many flowers.

-Once planted up make sure your hanging baskets are kept moist – never bone dry and never sitting in puddles.
-We recommend a good soaking and then leaving them to drain and dry a little until it is moist before watering again.
-Best to water early in the morning or in the evening to reduce water loss to evaporation.
+Once planted up, make sure your hanging baskets are kept moist – never bone dry and never sitting in puddles.
+We recommend a good soaking, before leaving them to drain until the soil is just moist.
+It’s best to water your baskets early in the morning or in the evening to reduce water loss to evaporation.

 Shaping hanging basket plants

-Once the plants start growing they will take on their own shape.
-If you think a plant looks a bit straggly, then prune a bit off to tidy the shape.
+Once your plants start growing they’ll take on their own shape.
+If something starts to look a bit straggly, lightly prune to tidy the shape.
 Some people like wild baskets and some like neat; it’s entirely up to you.
-Just make sure that you don’t get carried away though as too much pruning can also remove some of the flower buds!
+Just make sure that you don’t get carried away – too much pruning can also remove some of the flower buds!

-To prune your hanging basket plants cut at the stem just above a leaf joint – the plant will heal over at that point.
-To stop your plants getting taller nip out the growing tip at a leaf joint.
-Sometimes we are a little fearful of cutting and trimming our plants in case we cause any damage, but there’s not much that can go wrong.
-I always think of it as trimming your own hair when it’s got a bit untidy – a little trim up is better than a mad chop that leaves you with a wonky fringe!
-Mind you, if I ever do trim my own hair, my hairdresser tells me off!
+To prune hanging basket plants, cut at the stem just above a leaf joint – the plant will heal over at that point.
+To stop your plants getting taller, nip out the growing tip at a leaf joint.
+Sometimes we can be a little fearful of cutting and trimming our plants in case we cause any damage, but there’s not much that can go wrong.

-Take a look a this video from Michael Perry, in which he shows just how easy it is to start a wonderful display.
+Take a look at this hanging basket video from Michael Perry, where he shows just how easy it is to start a wonderful display.